Tekashian/toDoList/README.md

 toDoList is simple toDolist app with nice css.

 # Project Description
-The application is a simple task list, built in reat.
+The application is a simple task list, built in react.
 This application allows me to manipulate the state of a component using hooks.

 # How to run project.
 1. Clone repository